dsenze/design-mockup-portfolio/README.md

 # design-mockup-portfolio
 ## Udacity project in front end course.
-Design HP after a mockup.
+Focus on responsive design, image compression and use of bootstrap.